fge/json-schema-formats/README.markdown

 format specifiers.
 While defined by the draft, I believe them to be of no practical use and have chosen not to support them at all.</p>

-<p>All in all, this project handles format specifiers which, either:<p>
+<p>All in all, this project handles format specifiers which, either:</p>

 * are not critical to JSON Schema proper, or
 * will likely be much less used than the above.